Project Life by Stampin’ Up

 I have a shelf of photo albums in the basement and they are a hot mess!
 They are unorganized and falling apart.
 I don’t like bringing them out to look at them because photos end up all over the floor.
 I’ve tried traditional scrapbooking and never could really get into it.
 My mom makes beautiful scrapbooks and I know how time consuming they are to create.

 Then I heard about Project Life.
 It changed the way I look at scrapbooking and now is something that I actually enjoy doing!

 The Project Life collection is a limited edition back-to-basics approach to scrapbooking recently launched by Stampin’ Up.
 It’s a simple, creative and affordable way to organize your family’s photos into gorgeous personalized albums.
 This approach couldn’t be easier!
 It requires no scissors, glue, fancy scissors or tools and anyone can do it.
 It’s the perfect way to showcase your photos from your phone, computer or old albums in a lasting book of memories.
 Even the kids can do it!

 When I was first approached about writing this post, I didn’t know about Project Life.
-I googled and found this video which does an excellent job explaining what exactly it is.

 I received a Project Life by Stampin’ Up kit and was ready to begin!
 It has everything I need to get started to making my own personal Project Life scrapbooks.